-LIXIL promotes workplace diversity and inclusion to create an environment that inspires pride in the company and enables each employee to maximize their productivity and potential.
+LIXIL strives to create an environment that inspires pride in the company and enables each employee to maximize their productivity and potential.

 Based on our Kawaranaito LIXIL initiative aimed at revitalizing our business in Japan, our focus on workstyle reform drives the expansion of our systems to support employees with childcare or nursing care responsibilities and encourages employees to utilize their paid leave, all with the aim of creating a workplace where employees can work with peace of mind.

 From FYE2023, we have been gradually revising our qualifications and job grade systems, personnel evaluation systems, compensation systems, and welfare systems, etc. with the aim of fostering a growth-oriented mindset and firmly established meritocracy, pursuing D&I, and promoting employee wellbeing so employees can continue to feel inspired and enthused by their work.

 LIXIL is evolving rapidly.
 In order to further integrate employees and become One LIXIL, it is important for us to understand the circumstances of each internal organization and actively incorporate employees’ views when seeking to further improve working environments and building both top-down and bottom-up systems.

 In Japan, LIXIL is developing human resources policies and work environments to facilitate a range of effective working styles that suit individual circumstances.